-Home really became our actual home base this past year and I don’t know about you, but I wasn’t prepared.
-Pre-pandemic, our lives were so on the go, but we had a semblance of a schedule.
-While I was working from home with my laptop and papers sprawled out across the entirety of the kitchen, the kids would be bouncing from school to after-school activities, Bobby would be at work, and people would be coming in and out all day.
+I learned a lot about how to better manage my time and schedule over the last couple of years.
+Pre-pandemic, when I was working from home with my laptop and papers sprawled out across the entirety of the kitchen, the kids would be bouncing from school to after-school activities, Bobby would be at work, and people would be coming in and out all day.
 Looking back, I have one question: how the heck did we do that?!

-Truth is, with everyone at home our schedules went out the window.
-Homeschooling, both of us working from home, still making room for fun time…I swear I’d blink and the day would be over.
-I was forced to really evaluate where our time was going and how it was being spent.
-Decide what I needed to be productive and make it happen.
-Yes, Mrs. Chaos missed her schedule!
-All this to say if you’ve been struggling with time management like I have, I hope you find these tips as helpful as I did.
+The truth is when the pandemic hit, I was not prepared.
+Our schedules went out the window.
+Homeschooling, both of us working from home, still making room for family time…I swear I’d blink, and the day would be over.
+During that time, I was forced to really evaluate where my time was going and how it was being spent.
+I learned a lot during our time at home, and I still apply many of those lessons to my schedule now that we’re back to normal.
+All this to say, if you’ve been struggling with time management as I have, I hope you find these tips as helpful as I did.

 Make a Plan and Stick To It

-Over the course of the year, Notes has become my best friend.
+Over the last two years, Notes became my best friend.
 Seriously, write it down!
 Set a reminder!
 Type it into your phone!
 Whatever way you like to do it, put down what you plan to accomplish for the day.
-Honestly, at one point I’d include things like ‘drink water’ because pandemic brain is real, you guys.
+Honestly, at one point, I’d include things like “drink water” because pandemic brain was real, you guys.

-No matter how simple the task, it helps to just put it down somewhere that you can refer back to later.
+No matter how simple the task is, it helps just to put it down somewhere that you can refer back to later.
 Things happen.
 Texts come in.
 Our favorite TV shows come on.
 We lose track of what we’re doing.
 Referring to the list is a great way to refocus!

 And Do the Same For Your Kids

-Beyond just getting dressed, I also had them start writing down a schedule for themselves.
+I also had them start writing down a schedule for themselves.
 During breakfast, we’d each create our own list of to-dos and we’d have check-ins throughout the day to make sure they were getting done.
 It’s little things like this that really make a big difference by the end of the day.
 Even more important, it helped to decrease their stress and anxiety levels.
+Now we maintain this daily schedule even though they’re back in school.

 Check out all my parenting tips on the City Girl Gone Mom Pinterest board!